 The normal load for a full-time student is 12-18 credits per semester.
+To be eligible for a course overload (19 credits or more), a student must have a minimum 2.75 cumulative GPA and be enrolled full time at the time of the overload request.
+The Registrar's Office will grant the overload approval if the student meets criteria to enroll in an overload.
+Students wishing to take 19 credits or more, but do not have a minimum 2.75 cumulative GPA, must petition an overload approval from the Center for Academic Success and Engagement.

-Because academic performance may suffer when an overload is taken, students in good standing (2.00 GPA or above) wishing to take 19 credits or more and students with less than a 2.00 GPA wishing to exceed 16 credits must petition the Office of Academic Affairs for approval.
-Full-time students earning fewer than 16 credits per semester will not be able to complete degree requirements in the prescribed period (four years for a bachelor degree and two years for an associate degree) unless additional credits are taken during summer school or during regular semesters or are earned through examination.
+Full-time students earning fewer than 16 credits per semester will not be able to complete degree requirements in the prescribed period (four years for a bachelor degree and two years for an associate degree) unless additional credits are taken during summer school, during regular semesters, or are earned through examination.
 An additional per credit fee is charged for enrolling in more than 19 semester credit hours.